pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.6.10 =

+Added: Questions to build a win-win proposal for each participant group (on the "Describe participant groups" page).
+Fixed: Confusing error message when granting anonymous survey access without first having created an anonymous user id.
+Fixed: Two unnecessary error messages upon encountering a null/missing question while showing the survey and storing its results.

 = 1.6.9 =